jackyliang/github-docs-search/README.md

-# TimescaleDB Developer Advocate Take Home Assignment
+# Github Documentation Search

 This is a Github Documentation Search built with Timescale DB, pgvectorscale, and Python FastAPI.
-It allows you to load data from a text file, create embeddings, and perform similarity searches.
+It allows you to load data from a text file, create embeddings, and perform semantic search over Github documentation data.

+Built by Jacky Liang for the TimescaleDB Developer Advocate role.

 ![image](https://github.com/user-attachments/assets/6e9274c5-ba01-48eb-baea-453dfe9e64b1)